oluwabunmiariyo/Distributed-Password-Breaker/README.md

 # Direction on how to run program
-open directory where your 'server.py' is located execute in cmd : py server.py execute in terminal : python3 client1.py
+You can rename Server Code, Client1 Code and Client2 Code as server.py, client1.py and client2.py respectively
-execute in terminal : python3 client2.py
+open directory where your code is located execute in cmd : py server.py execute in terminal : python3 client1.py execute in terminal : python3 client2.py